 This property associates an instance(s) of E33 Linguistic Object with an instance of E56 Language in which it is, at least partially, expressed.

 Linguistic Objects are composed in one or more human Languages.
 This property allows these languages to be documented.

 Examples:

 The United States Declaration of Independence (E33) has language 18th Century English (E56).
 (Perley, 2017)

-In First Order Logic:
+In first-order logic: